 In addition, a total of three A320ceo aircraft had been delivered to Aero K as of September 2020.

-More than 60 Airbus helicopters were in service in the Korean military, civil and parapublic segments as of late 2018.
-Popular civilian models – such as the lightweight single-engine H125, lightweight twin-engine H135, and the H225 Super Puma – are especially in demand for missions that include search and rescue, utility and corporate transportation.
-The Republic of Korea Air Force operates H215M Super Puma helicopters in a utility role.
+There are over 50 Airbus helicopters in service in the Korean military, civil and parapublic segments.
+Popular civil models such as the light intermediate single-engine H125, light twin-engine H135, and the versatile H225 are used on missions including search and rescue, fire-fighting, utility and corporate transportation.
+The ROKAF also operates Super Puma helicopters in a utility role.

 This new-generation platform extends the endurance and range of the ROKAF’s fighter aircraft, provides the service with strategic transport capability, and can be configured in a variety of layouts to carry passengers and freight or for medical evacuation purposes.

-South Korea is an important industrial base for Airbus.
-The company has established strong partnerships with Korea Aerospace Industries (KAI) and Korean Air Aerospace Division (KAL-ASD), both are Tier 1 suppliers for Airbus civil aircraft programmes; as well with as numerous small and medium enterprises in the country.
+Korea also is an important industrial base for Airbus, which has strong partnerships with KAI and Korean Air Aerospace Division (KAL-ASD) - both Tier 1 suppliers for Airbus civil aircraft programmes - as well as numerous small and medium enterprises (SME) in the country.